damisparks/eslint-config/README.md

 > The `tailwind` export is a function that returns a promise.
 Since ESLint flat config supports top-level await, use it like this:
 > ```js
 > // eslint.config.mjs
-> import { damisparks, vue, tailwind } from '@damisparks/eslint-config'
+> import { damisparks, tailwind, vue } from '@damisparks/eslint-config'
 >
 > export default damisparks(
 >   {}, // @antfu/eslint-config options must come first.